danielbodnar/awesome-stars/BY-LANG.md

 - [svix/svix-webhooks](https://github.com/svix/svix-webhooks) - The enterprise-ready webhooks service 🦀
 - [hook0/hook0](https://github.com/hook0/hook0) - Open-source webhook server that helps you provide webhooks to your users.
 It handles for you a great amount of features that are usually tedious to (re)implement.
 - [kubewarden/policy-server](https://github.com/kubewarden/policy-server) - Webhook server that evaluates WebAssembly policies to validate Kubernetes requests
-- [burn-rs/burn](https://github.com/burn-rs/burn) - Burn - A Flexible and Comprehensive Deep Learning Framework in Rust
+- [Tracel-AI/burn](https://github.com/Tracel-AI/burn) - Burn is a new comprehensive dynamic Deep Learning Framework built using Rust with extreme flexibility, compute efficiency and portability as its primary goals.
 - [ClementTsang/bottom](https://github.com/ClementTsang/bottom) - Yet another cross-platform graphical process/system monitor.
 - [cross-rs/cross](https://github.com/cross-rs/cross) - “Zero setup” cross compilation and “cross testing” of Rust crates
 - [SkuldNorniern/fluere](https://github.com/SkuldNorniern/fluere) - Fluere is a powerful and versatile tool designed for network monitoring and analysis.
 It is capable of capturing network packets in pcap format and converting them into NetFlow data, providing a compr